 A mother struggling with an eating disorder may fear the children will pick up on unusual dining habits or a poor relationship with food.
 Thoughts of restricting, binging or purging can overwhelm, creating a constant and nagging distraction from the present.
 Mothers will report laboring to find opportunities to sneak away to binge or purge without being discovered.
 The pressures and stress of mothering, only makes these moments of solitary release all the more appealing – but the aftermath that much more distressing.

-In Cosmopolitan Magazine article “I Developed an Eating Disorder as a Mom,” one mother writes “even though I was a mom in my 20s and I knew full well the importance of balanced meals, I began skipping them altogether.
+In an article in Cosmopolitan called “I Developed an Eating Disorder as a Mom,” one mother writes “even though I was a mom in my 20s and I knew full well the importance of balanced meals, I began skipping them altogether.
 I started seeing how long I could go each day without eating anything…I was embarrassed to be an adult and a mother suffering from a disorder I thought was so common in teenagers.
 Looking back, I know I could have avoided anorexia if I had found other ways to cope with stress over the years.”
 So often, mothers will report that these stigmas (identifying with a “teenagers disorder”), in addition to scheduling conflicts, fear of being absent from the home during treatment hours, appearing as a failure to children, self or spouse etc., prevent them from seeking treatment.

 Children of Mothers with Eating Disorders